productiveio/declarative-pdf/README.md

 ```

 > [!NOTE]
 > This package supports both CommonJS and ES modules.
-If you are using a bundler such as Webpack or Rollup, you can import the package using ES modules syntax.
-If you are using Node.js, you can import the package using CommonJS syntax.
+So you can either `require` it or `import` it.

 # Usage